-The proposed development is likely to involve the demolition and/or removal of all or some of the heritage buildings.
-The heritage values of the site would therefore be significantly impacted.
-The removal of all or some of the buildings would affect the relationships that currently exist between the different buildings, the historical road and rail alignments, and the broader landscape.
+The SIMTA proposal is likely to involve the demolition and/or removal of some or all of the heritage buildings and will have a significant detrimental impact on the heritage value of the site.
+The absence of the buildings would impact the relationships that currently exist between the different buildings, the historical road and rail alignments, and the broader landscape; and the site would no longer retain any visible physical connection to its long military history.

 If some of the buildings are relocated and preserved elsewhere (possibly for adaptive reuse), then these structures would retain some of their heritage value.
 However, the Burra Charter (Article 9.1-9.3) states that the physical location of a place is part of its significance and that relocation is generally unacceptable unless it is the sole means of ensuring the survival of a heritage item.
-When a building is moved it should be moved to an appropriate location and given an appropriate use.
-It is important to note that the preservation of some buildings in different locations would not mitigate the detrimental impacts to the heritage value of the DNSDC site itself.
+When a building is moved it should be moved to an appropriate location and given an appropriate use, although it is important to note that the preservation of some buildings in other locations would not mitigate the detrimental impacts to the heritage value of the DNSDC site itself.